OGRECave/blender2ogre/NodeAnimations.md

 Clear the camera location and rotation by pressing `Alt-G`, `Alt-R`.

-Add a Monkey mesh with `Shift-A->Mesh->Monkey` to have some object for the camera to look at.
+Add a Monkey mesh with `Shift-A->Mesh->Monkey` to have some objects for the camera to look at.

 Then add a BezierCircle to have a path to follow, scale it and name it *CameraPath*.

 Select the *CameraBase* empty and add a constraint to follow the *CameraPath* bezier curve with `Forward:` -X and `Up:` Z (also check `Follow Curve` and `Fixed Position`).

-Select the *CameraArm* empty and move it upwards so that the camera is looking the object from a vantage point and not the floor.
+Select the *CameraArm* empty and move it upwards so that the camera is looking at the object from a vantage point and not the floor.

 Then select the camera and add a constraint of type `Locked Track`, with `Target:` *Tracked*, `To:` -Z and `Lock:` X.